toweringcloud/netflix-clone/README.md

 # netflix-clone

-movie and tv show streaming using react hooks &amp; framer motion
+movie streaming using react hooks and framer motion